Print

 This process allows traders to obtain access to the various blockchains that support the cryptocurrency that they are holding, thereby enabling the use of their digital assets on these other supporting blockchains.

-For example, as Tether (USDt) is on the Omni, Ethereum, Tron, EOSIO and Liquid blockchains, our clients can obtain access to any of these five blockchains with their USDt holdings.
-A trader can “swap” the current blockchain that their USDt is operating on to another supporting blockchain, for example Ethereum to Omni.
+For example, as Tether (USD₮) is on Ethereum, Tron, Solana, Liquid blockchains and many more.
+Our clients can obtain access to any of these networks with their USD₮ holdings.
+A trader can “swap” the current blockchain that their USD₮ is operating on to another supporting blockchain, for example, from Tron to Ethereum.

 How does a chain swap work?

-For the majority of our clients who wish to swap small amounts of USDt, they can do so on any exchange that supports USDt on the two blockchains they wish to swap between.
+For the majority of our clients who wish to swap small amounts of USD₮, they can do so on any exchange that supports USD₮ on the two blockchains they wish to swap between.
 A valid account on the other exchange is required.

 Let’s say a client on Bitfinex wants to perform a chain swap from the Tron blockchain to the Liquid blockchain.
-He or she would first deposit their USDt on Tron, within the exchange.
-The client then simply requests a withdrawal of USDt to the destination blockchain, Liquid.
+He or she would first deposit their USD₮ on Tron, within the exchange.
+The client then simply requests a withdrawal of USD₮ to the destination blockchain, Liquid.
 As Bitfinex supports both blockchains, this can be completed on the platform within the exchange.

 There might be instances when another cryptocurrency exchange approaches us with a chain swap request, as the exchange might have a surplus of funds on one blockchain but a deficit on another blockchain.
 The exchange will contact us to confirm the initial and destination blockchains that the swapped funds will be moved between.